anthonysecco/WiCAN-Ford-Transit/README.md

 ### Dashboards

+> 🚧 More information to be added here.

 Some dashboard ideas.
 These can be updated or changed with other vehicle data (GPS, Cell Signal, Fresh/Gray tank etc.)

 | **Panel**              | **Description**                                                                  | **Purpose**                                           |